psidnell/ofexport2/doc/templates/README.md

     of2 -pn "My Project" -o pyproj.md

-The output will be in "Markdown" format because the file suffix is "md".
+The output will be automatically be in "Markdown" format because the file suffix is "md".

 The supported suffixes are: